benjamincombes/EventBus/README.md

 To use EventBus on any class, just import ```EventBus``` and adopt ```BusUser```protocol.

-Here is a simple (useless) example that registers to an event and post it:
+Here is a simple (useless) example that registers to an event and posts it:
 ```swift
 import EventBus